pengdonna/codex_vitae/template.md

 This Codex Vitae, or “book of life”, is a collection of my beliefs and concepts that inform my decisions and life.
 It is a work in constant flux; as my understanding changes, so will my beliefs.
-The main purpose of this document is to (1) pull my beliefs into the light where I can questions them more effectively and (2) to share philosophies, concepts, tools, and inspiration that have been helpful to me.
+The main purpose of this document is to
+1. pull my beliefs into the light where I can questions them more effectively and
+2. to share philosophies, concepts, tools, and inspiration that have been helpful to me.

 *It's about making things explicit.*

-<h1> How to Use This Codex </h1>
+<h1> Instructions </h1>

 If you **_are_** Donna: